gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 # Reversed VPN Tunnel Setup and Configuration

 The Reversed VPN Tunnel is enabled by default.
-A high availability VPN connection is automatically deployed in all shoots that configure an HA control-plane.
+A highly available VPN connection is automatically deployed in all shoots that configure an HA control-plane.

 ## Reversed VPN Tunnel

 In the first VPN solution, connection establishment was initiated by a VPN client in the seed cluster.